elastic/apm-agent-python/CONTRIBUTING.md

 improving the documentation,
 submitting bug reports and feature requests or writing code.

-You can get in touch with us through [Discuss](https://discuss.elastic.co/c/apm), feedback and ideas are always welcome.
+You can get in touch with us through [Discuss](https://discuss.elastic.co/c/apm).
+Feedback and ideas are always welcome.

 Please note that this repository is covered by the [Elastic Community Code of Conduct](https://www.elastic.co/community/codeofconduct).